 Do you need to delay speakers if cable lengths are different?

-Speaker cables won’t cause delays unless they are used at extensive distances.
-Therefore you don’t need to worry about adjusting the settings to compensate for uneven lengths.
+Speaker cables won’t cause delays unless they are used over extensive distances.
+Therefore, you don’t need to worry about adjusting the settings to compensate for uneven lengths.

 Can you splice speaker cables?